 This theme models and evaluates the pathways to be followed to achieve food and nutrition security in Malawi, South Africa, Tanzania and Zambia, through agriculture development that is climate-smart and resilient.

 An Integrated Assessment Framework incorporates modelling of the full range of climate, agricultural and land-use dynamics in each country with stakeholder-driven scenario narratives and expert judgement.
 This determines which pathways of regional land use, agricultural technology development and changes in diets – developed in our Policy Design and Implementation theme – can help deliver the Sustainable Development Goals and limit the rise in agricultural emissions for each country.

 By combining models with expert judgement, we evaluate the trade-offs and opportunities associated with the scenarios developed in our Food Systems Research theme.
-Through the integrated models we quantify greenhouse gas mitigation, crop yields, water use, soil fertility and food production.
-Using trade and land use data, we assess the amount of food likely to be available in the future under these different scenarios and how this will impact on diets and nutrition.
+Through the integrated models, we quantify greenhouse gas mitigation, crop yields, water use, soil fertility and food production.
+Using trade and land use data, we assess the amount of food likely to be available in the future under these different scenarios and how this will impact diets and nutrition.